tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   ![git-local-change](Images/git-local-change.png)

-* Files can be committed and changed in the git repository via GitHub.
+* Files can be committed and changed in the git repository via GitHub by clicking on the `Upload files` tab and navigating to the file upload webpage.

   ![github-upload-files](Images/github-upload-files.png)